Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

 let search_term = '';
 ```

-The search variable is our input element, results is our `ul` list, and the search_term is whatever we input in our search field.
+The search variable is our input element, results are our `ul` list, and the search_term is whatever we input in our search field.

 Now let's create a JavaScript function to capture the search input.